Yuri-M-Dias/commonplace/README.md

 - **"Let your acts be directed towards a worthy goal, but do not ask if they will reach it; they are to be models and examples, not means to an end."**, The Second Commandment, Leo Szilard, [here](https://library.ucsd.edu/dc/object/bb64521048/_1.pdf)
 - **"No amount of experimentation can ever prove me right; a single experiment can prove me wrong"**, Supposedly from Einstein, but it's only a ["paraphrase"](https://en.wikipedia.org/wiki/Falsifiability#Quotations)
 - **"Do not destroy what you cannot create."**, The Fourth Commandment, Leo Szilard, [here](https://library.ucsd.edu/dc/object/bb64521048/_1.pdf)
+- **"But I try not to think with my gut.
+If I'm serious about understanding the world, thinking with anything besides my brain, as tempting as that might be, is likely to get me into trouble.
+It's OK to reserve judgment until the evidence is in."**, Carl Sagan, The Demon-Haunted World: Science as a candle in the dark

 ## Português